Brought to you by the Duluth Amateur Hockey Association and the City of Duluth Parks and Recreation Department

 Basic skill practicing.
 This level is designated for children who are looking to practice basic skating skills.

 We highly recommend that you bring your own skates and helmet.
 Bike helmets and hockey helmets are acceptable.
-Mittens & gloves are also highly recommended.
+Mittens & gloves are also highly encouraged.
 Skates will be available to borrow from the Heritage Arena if needed.

 Learn to Skate Head Coach